Audu Maikori: Awards and accolades

 In 2008, at the inaugural edition of the United Kingdom Young Music Entrepreneur, Maikori was nominated to serve as a judge alongside four other British music industry judges, making him the African judge in the history of the competition.

 On 29 June 2007, he won the International Young Music Entrepreneur of the Year (IYMEY) for his work with Chocolate City beating off international competition from Egypt, India, Indonesia, Latvia, Lithuania, Malaysia, Philippines, Poland and Tanzania.

 He received special judges commendation as well as $15,000 Dollars in prize money.

-In December 2011, Chocolate City Group, under Audu's leadership, was named winner at the prestigious Africa Awards for Entrepreneurship in Nairobi, Kenya.
-Chocolate City was selected from over 3,300 applicants from 48 African countries to win prize of $50,000.
+In December 2011, Chocolate City Group, under Audu's leadership, was named winner of the prestigious Africa Awards for Entrepreneurship in Nairobi, Kenya.
+Chocolate City was selected from over 3,300 applicants from 48 African countries to win a prize of $50,000.

-In November 2014, he was inducted as a Fellow of the Nigerian Leadership Institute(NLI) in November at the NLI-Yale Leadership Conference which held at the campus in New Haven.
+In November 2014, he was inducted as a Fellow of the Nigerian Leadership Institute(NLI) in November at the NLI-Yale Leadership Conference which was held at the campus in New Haven.